Healthdirect Free Australian health advice you can count on.

 Key facts

-What are the signs and symptoms of UTIs?
+What are the symptoms of a UTI?

 If you have a UTI, you may:

-• have smelly, cloudy, dark or blood in the urine
+• have smelly or cloudy urine

 • irritability

-• feeding problems in babies
+• feeding problems (in babies)

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-What causes UTIs?
+What causes a UTI?

 When should I see my doctor?